robusta-dev/robusta/docs/configuration/alertmanager-integration/_additional_settings.rst

 Alerts silencing
 =====================

-Robusta allows you to silence alerts directly from your notification channels (sinks).
-Robusta attempts to find an AlertManager instance running in your cluster automatically and uses it to create silences.
+Robusta enables the silencing of alerts directly from notification channels (sinks) Robusta attempts to find an AlertManager instance running in your cluster automatically and uses it to create silences.

-If Robusta can't locate your AlertManager, you need to configure a pull integration.
+If Robusta can't locate the AlertManager, a pull integration must be configured.

 ..
 Grafana AlertManager
 .. =====================